 Supplementary File 2

-This Excel file contains results from our allele-specific analyses for the 19,257 autosomal protein-coding genes (HGNC symbols) from GENCODE, including the Fisher’s exact test odds ratios, p-values (original, Bonferroni-corrected), the number of allele-specific SNVs and accessible non-allele-specific SNVs found in the gene region.
+This Excel file contains results from our allele-specific analyses for the 19,257 autosomal protein-coding genes (HGNC symbols) from GENCODE, including the Fisher’s exact test odds ratios, p-values (original, Bonferroni-corrected), the number of allele-specific SNVs and accessible non-allele-specific SNVs found in the gene region and the promoter region (upstream 2500bp).
 The results for housekeeping genes and 5 monoallelically-expressed gene categories are also included.
 ‘NA’ is marked in categories where odds ratio cannot be calculated due to insufficient numbers in non-allele-specific SNVs.
 These are tabulated for ASB, ASE and allele-specific SNVs; the latter is the combined unique number of ASB and ASE SNVs.

 Supplementary File 3